 If you want to follow the development of your little embryo, check out these fetal development videos.

+The fetal age of your baby is now 7 weeks.
 This week, you are entering the third month of pregnancy.
 Some women may now have known for weeks already and have gotten used to the idea of being pregnant, while others have been contemplating the many pregnancy symptoms with ifs and buts for the last few weeks.